nix-xin/vuln4japi/README.md

 - Maven (Java project build and management tool; I used ver.
 3.6.3)
 - Marshalsec (Java Unmarshaller for JNDI Redirecting: https://github.com/mbechler/marshalsec)
 - Apache Tomcat 8 (I used version 8.0.32: https://archive.apache.org/dist/tomcat/tomcat-8/v8.0.32/bin/)
+- Python3 Installed (should come installed on most Linux distros)
+- A malicious Java class file (this will be our RCE)
 - Finally, clone this repo!

 # Process Flow